nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Setting a relationship goal with a particular contact

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list. everyone in FriendDex has their goal set to `NONE`.
+Multiple persons in the list.
+Everyone in FriendDex has their goal set to `NONE`.

     2. Test case: `set-goal 1 f/w`<br>